mseemann/healthkit-sample-generator/README.md

 Easy to use generator for HealthKit Sample Data that can be used in code and in the simulator.
 It supports you by exporting the current health data into a json profile, recreates the profile from a json file and is able to create a complete health data profile randomly.
 So you have reproducable test data to test your code and your ui.

 Status:
-* Export of HealthData 50%
+* Export of HealthData 100%
 * Import HelathData 0%
 * Generate HelthData 0%

 Next Step:
-* complete export
 * improve test coverage
 * improve documentation
+* polish api

 [![CI Status](http://img.shields.io/travis/mseemann/healthkit-sample-generator.svg?style=flat)](https://travis-ci.org/mseemann/healthkit-sample-generator)
 [![Version](https://img.shields.io/cocoapods/v/healthkit-sample-generator.svg?style=flat)](http://cocoapods.org/pods/healthkit-sample-generator)